 With this, we pick our best XV who will be unavailable for large spells of the upcoming Six Nations whether through injury or suspension.

 10. Camille Lopez (France)

+1. Joe Marler (England)The Harlequins loose-head will miss England’s matches against Italy and Wales after receiving a six-week suspension for striking with the shoulder against Sale earlier this month.
+Although he is free to play from February 20, it will be interesting to see whether Jones selects him considering the duration he will spend on the sidelines.
 His carrying and work at the breakdown will be a significant loss – and coupled with other front row injures – Mako Vunipola will be the only fit loose-head for the Red Rose’s key early fixtures.

 2. Ross Ford (Scotland)

 4. Jake Ball (Wales)The totemic Wales lock is a long-term casualty after dislocating his shoulder in Wales’ defeat to New Zealand in November.
 The 26-year-old, with 28 caps, is a towering line-out presence and his voracious work-rate has made him one of Gatland’s key men.
 Although he boasts nothing near the influence of Alun Wyn-Jones, the Scarlets player puts his body on the line and epitomises the warrior spirit of the Wales pack.

 5. James King (Wales)The Ospreys lock-cum-back-row forward may have only featured for Wales just once in 2017 but injuries have somewhat curtailed his steady development as a player.
 The 27-year-old suffered a shoulder injury in his side’s win over Northampton last month and will miss the next five weeks.
 A hard worker in defence and a menace at the breakdown, the Cardiff native has the potential to be the bedrock of the Wales line-out when Wyn-Jones and Bradley Davies retire.

 6. Taulupe Faletau (Wales)